lorenzboss/m335_gym-tracker/README.md

 2. Open your browser and go to `http://localhost:8100/`

 ## Run the application on an emulator

-1. Add Android as a platform:
+1. Build the application:
     ```bash
-    ionic capacitor add android
-    ```

-2. Build the application:
-    ```bash
     ionic build
     ```

-3. Sync the application with the emulator:
+2. Sync the application with the emulator:
     ```bash
     ionic capacitor sync android
     ```

-4. Open the application on the emulator:
+3. Open the application on the emulator:
     ```bash
     ionic capacitor run android -l --external
     ```